You can use Journeys to visualize and measure all of the different paths that users take through your product.

 - What paths are most common, vs. most successful?

 Building a Journey

 To build a Journey chart, navigate to Analyze and select Journey (it may be behind the More overflow icon).
-From here, you can start to build out your journey.
-Journey chart components are simple, but layer together to map out complex flows.
+From here, you can start to build out your journey using steps and branches.
+These journey components are simple, but they layer together to map out complex flows.

 Steps are the core building blocks of the journey.
 They are events or actions that users take.

 Branches let you visualize alternate paths.
 Click the Add a branch icon next to a step and it will allow you to build out alternate paths.
 This can include:

 - Standard branches.
 Selecting Add a branch lets you select different paths users could take.

 - “None of the above” paths.
 Selecting the Include users who skipped this step on a step with multiple paths will add a new path to the journey analysis results which shows users who did none of the other events.

 - Selecting Include users who skipped this step on a single step will add a new path to the journey analysis results which shows users who did not do that step, but still continued on the journey.

 Forgot to add a step in between steps?
 You can click the + icon in between steps to add it in.